theupdateframework/pep-maximum-security-model/README.rst

 If PyPI eventually runs out of disk space to produce a new consistent snapshot, then PyPI MAY then use something like a "mark-and-sweep" algorithm to delete sufficiently outdated consistent snapshots.
-That is, only outdated metadata like *timesetamp* and *snapshot* that are no longer used are deleted.
+That is, only outdated metadata like *timestamp* and *snapshot* that are no longer used are deleted.
 Specifically, in order to preserve the latest consistent snapshot, PyPI would walk objects -- beginning from the root (*timestamp*) -- of the latest consistent snapshot, mark all visited objects, and delete all unmarked objects.